COVID19 Safe Plan and Guidelines for Members and Visitors

 Then have ASC COVID19 Safe Plan guidelines for members and visitors to follow.
 This is updated as Government regulations and requirements change.

-* Sailing, training and other approved boating activities are permitted activities.
-This includes use of single and multi handed sailing dinghies, kayaks and club motorised patrol craft.
+* Casual Sailing, Training and Racing allowed.
+Includes use of single and multi handed sailing dinghies, kayaks and club motorised patrol craft.

-* Sharing of shared equipment such as boats and life jackets should be minimised.
+* Sharing of shared equipment such as boats and life jackets should be minimised as far as reasonably possible.
 Equipment should be cleaned between uses by different people.

 Your Health and Health of Others